Invoice Factoring Costs: The Essential Guide

 • Advance rate: 90%

 XYZ factors invoices totaling $10,000.
 The factoring company applies the discount rate of 2% and purchases the invoices for $9,800.
-However, it won’t send the total amount at once.
+However, it won’t send the total invoice amount at once.

 Instead, the factoring company applies the 90% advance rate to the purchased amount of $9,800.
-It wires a cash advance for $8,820 within 24-48 hours.
+The factoring company advances $8,820 by wire transfer within 24-48 hours.

 The remaining $980 goes into a reserve account.
 Once the customer pays their invoice, the factoring company releases the reserve amount to XYZ Construction.